bgoncalves/bgoncalves.github.io/index.md

 _The Turing Test Argument_ (in production at Routledge)

-'Lady Lovelace's Objection: The Turing-Hartree Disputes over the Meaning of Digital Computers, 1946-1951' (To appear in _IEEE Annals of the History of Computing_)
+['Lady Lovelace's Objection: The Turing-Hartree Disputes over the Meaning of Digital Computers, 1946-1951'](https://doi.org/10.1109/MAHC.2023.3326607){:target="_blank"} (_IEEE Annals of the History of Computing_)

 ['Galilean Resonances: The Role of Experiment in Turing's Construction of Machine Intelligence'](https://doi.org/10.1080/00033790.2023.2234912){:target="_blank"} (_Annals of Science_)